MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot.md

 - [Copilot in Edge](/copilot/edge)
 - [Copilot in Edge webpage summarization behavior](/DeployEdge/edge-learnmore-copilot-page-summary-results)

+This illustration shows the the data sets available to Microsoft Copilot in Edge with browser summarization enabled.

 :::image type="content" source="../media/copilot/microsoft-copilot-edge-data-sets.svg" alt-text="Diagram of the data sets available to Microsoft Copilot in Edge." lightbox="../media/copilot/microsoft-copilot-edge-data-sets.svg":::